JoeBrowz/climate-prop/README.md

 ├── EDA_notebook.ipynb             <- data cleaning, EDA, light visualization
 ├── modeling_notebook.ipynb        <- notebook containing all elements of model
-├── data                           <- dataset files not hosted on github due to size constraints ├── summary_presentation.pdf       <- a pdf of the project presentation └── images                         <- generated from code for use in readme and presentation slides
+├── data                           <- dataset files not hosted on github due to size constraints ├── Classifying-Climate-Tweets...  <- a pdf of the project presentation ├── streamlit.py.                  <- python generated webapp for use locally └── images                         <- generated from code for use in readme and presentation slides
 ```